Aerospace engineering: industry sector overview

 Always check individual employers’ requirements.

-Gina Coventry is a combustor lifing specialist at Rolls-Royce.
+Thanks to Gina Coventry for her help with this article.
+Gina is a combustor lifing specialist at Rolls-Royce.
 She is a chartered engineer with IMechE and studied engineering science at Oxford University, graduating in 2000.